arj11-code/Code-envhist/README.md

 # Code-envhist
 Code and associated data files with the preprint titled "Environmental history can counteract nutrient quality in shaping the evolution of bacterial growth rates"

+The following explains, plot-by-plot, how to reproduce the figures presented in the paper.

+### Figure 1
+a. 'plot_1a.py' takes the data from 'fig1a_data.csv' and plots it as '1a_fig.svg'.

+e.
+The file 'dynamics.py' contains a section titled '# Growth lag tradeoff with inactive ribosomes' which produces the plot, 'Growth-lag_ribosomes.svg'

+f.
+The file 'dynamics.py' contains a section titled '# Growth lag tradeoff with inactive enzymes' which produces the plot, 'Growth-lag_enzymes.svg'

+### Figure 2a,b and Figure 3a,b
+The file dynamics.py contains a section titled '# This code simulates actual dynamics' wherein dynamics of either population abundance or nutrient concentrations can be obtained by changing the plotting to 'pop' or 'res' on line 246.
+On line 193, set c['r'] = 1 for Figure 2 and c['r'] = 100 for Figure 3.

+### Figure 2c,d and Figure 3c,d
+The files 'invasibility_community_root_1.py' and 'invasibility_community_root_100.py' in the folder 'figure2_community' produce the plots for Figures 2 and 3 respectively. 'community_root_fr_1.svg' and 'community_root_phi_1.svg' correspond to 2c and 2d, while 'community_root_fr_100.svg' and 'community_root_phi_100.svg' correspond to 3c and 3d.

+### Figure 2e,f and Figure 3e,f
+The file 'pairwise_invasion_final.py' produce the pairwise invasibility plots.
+On line 105, set c['r'] = 1 for Figure 2 and c['r'] = 100 for Figure 3.
+'Invasionplot_f_r_1.svg' and 'Invasionplot_phi_R0max_1.svg' correspond to 2e and 2f, while 'Invasionplot_f_r_100.svg' and 'Invasionplot_phi_R0max_100.svg' correspond to 3e and 3f.

+### Figure 2g
+In the folder '02-mutation-figure', 'evolutionary_dynamics_trajectories.py' runs stepwise mutation analyses and saves the outputs to 'trait_trajectory_{i}.csv'.
+The file called 'adaptive_dynamics_trajectories.py' in the outer folder produces the prediction by adaptive dynamics, which is copied into this folder as 'adaptive_dynamics_trajectory.csv'. 'trajectoryplotter.py' produces 'Phase_space_trajectories.svg' which is Fig 2g.

+### Figure 3g
+The same description as above, but in the folder '02-mutation-figure-2'.
+Here, the file 'traj_debug.py' plots single trajectories rather than all of them, and the output is 'fig3_f.svg'.

+### Figure 4a,b
+The folder '02-heatmap-species' contains the code for Figure 4.
+The pipeline is as follows:

+1. 'invasibility_community_root.py' runs simulations of community dynamics with an array of strains, and writes to 'final_{i}.csv'
+2. To ensure dynamics are run to completion, 'cleanup.py' picks the endpoints of these simulations, excludes low-abundance strains and runs dynamics till steady-state.
+3. 'numerical_ESS_invasion.py' numerically finds the Evolutionarily Stable Strategy (ESS) for a given environment, and invades the final community with this ESS point.
+This ensures that the final strain is closest to 'optimal' as possible.
+4. 'plot_heatmap.py' plots the final results of this exercise as two heatmaps - these are 'fr_combined_heatmap.svg' (Fig 4a) and 'phi_R0max_combined_heatmap.svg' (Fig 4b).

+### Figure 5b
+In the folder 'last_figure_new', 'evolutionary_dynamics_trajectories.py' runs the analysis and produces evolved strains.
+These are plotted along with the data for Fig 1a by 'bothinonefig.py'.

+### Figure S1
+The file 'dynamics.py' has a section titled '# Inactive fraction of ribosomes' that produces the output 'inact_fraction.pdf'.

+### Figure S2
+This is the output 'Heatmap_branching.svg' of 'trajectoryplotter.py' in the folder '02-mutation-figure-2'.

+### Figure S3
+In the folder '02-heatmap-species', 'plot_heatmap.py' contains a section that plots the final strains from Figure 4 into 'physiology.svg'.